Islandora/islandora_populator/README.md

 ## Introduction

 A framework to facilitate the population of XML forms during the usual ingest workflow.
 When an object is being an ingested, a page will be added as part of the ingest process that will provide the option to use the populator.
 Populator options include DOI, EndNote, PMID, and RIS.
+Populator also works with Islandora XSLT Populator, which can be accessed at /admin/islandora/tools/xslt_populator.

 ## Requirements